eye-division/rosa-prod-site/_projects/nottingham-trent-university---video-production.md

   image_path:
     width: 1600
     height: 1600
-    resize_style: "contain"
+    resize_style: contain
-    mime_type: "image/jpeg"
+    mime_type: image/jpeg
   content:
     width: 1600
     height: 1600
-    resize_style: "contain"
+    resize_style: contain
-    mime_type: "image/jpeg"
+    mime_type: image/jpeg
 ---

-Over two years we have filmed in many parts of England from rooftops overlooking the Houses of Parliament, to an empty airfield in Lincolnshire, to the streets of central Birmingham.&nbsp; We work with teams of academics from the university and the Wiley Education Services learning designers to present the teachers to students across the world on these online courses, and give a flavour of life at the university in Nottingham and across the UK.
+Over two years we filmed in many parts of England from rooftops overlooking the Houses of Parliament, to an empty airfield in Lincolnshire, to the streets of central Birmingham.&nbsp; We worked with teams of academics from the university and the Wiley Education Services learning designers to present the teachers to students across the world on these online courses, and give a flavour of life at the university in Nottingham and across the UK.